LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 #### Link

 Link objects must be supported to represent linked content posted by users.
-Link objects must have a `"type"` field with a value of `"Link"` and a `"href"` field with a valid URL string.
+Link objects must include a `"type"` field with a value of `"Link"`.
+Link objects must include a `"href"` field with a valid URL string.

 Clients must support valid URLs with a `"https://"` protocol with valid domain names.
 Clients may support other protocols as they see appropriate.
 Clients may support link objects with IP address hostnames or invalid domain names.